HarikrishnaJayakumar/MovieWatchlist-app/README.md

 The project is fully API-driven and uses The Movie Database (TMDB) for real-time movie data.

+> **Note:** The TMDB API is not accessible in India without a VPN.
+> This application works normally in all other regions.
+> If you are accessing from India, please enable any VPN to load the data correctly.
 ---

 ##  Table of Contents